PennLINC/xcp_d/docs/workflows.rst

 -------------

-An interpolated version of the ``denoised BOLD`` is then created by filling in the high-motion outlier volumes with cubic spline interpolated data.
+An interpolated version of the ``denoised BOLD`` is then created by filling in the high-motion outlier volumes with cubic spline interpolated data, as implemented in ``Nilearn``.
 The resulting ``interpolated, denoised BOLD`` is primarily used for bandpass filtering.